Jakob-Sholler/JakobCopyTeamBRepo/POLICIES.md

 ### The person that did the task will assign a reviewer, by:<br/>
-1) Write a comment on the task @'ing a specific person to do the review e.g. “@name for review:”<br/>
+1) If no labels are assigned.
+Assign yourself to one with a Label to a task under the quality reviewer tab of the project section of the github task.
+The lablel will be a persons name
+2) Open task in the GitHub Project Board to view the task guidelines and open relevant examples <br/>
-2) The comment also has either: a) a couple sentences/bullet points on what was done, or b) “see assigned comments” then add comments on the document on the relevant parts and assign the comments to the reviewer <br/>
+3) The comment also has either: a) a couple sentences/bullet points on what was done, or b) “see assigned comments” then add comments on the document on the relevant parts and assign the comments to the reviewer <br/>+
-3) Check the task description in the GitHub Project Board has the rubric information and/or grading comments that were addressed, so the reviewer knows what to check.
+4) Check the task description in the GitHub Project Board has the rubric information and/or grading comments that were addressed, so the reviewer knows what to check.
 If it’s missing, the person doing the task needs to add it. <br/>
+5) After Quality Checking make sure to inculude The contributer % by following this model: Js 90 % / SA 10 %.
+Used as an example to show qa Perceents may vary.
+This is that the task was done by Jakob, or myself with Sebastian Qa'ing it.
-4) Move the GitHub Project Board task to the Quality Checking Lane
+6) Move the GitHub Project Board task to the Quality Checking Lane
 <br/>
 ## The reviewer will review / quality check by: <br/>
 1) Open task in the GitHub Project Board to view the task guidelines and open relevant examples <br/>